wbsoft/parce/docs/source/transforming.rst

 use a Transformer for every document or tree.

-If you were using a :class:`~parce.treebuilder.BackgroundTreeBuilder`, the transformed result is automatically computed in a background thread as well.
-But you can also inherit from Transformer to add your own implementation for running in the background.
+If you were using a :class:`~parce.treebuilder.BackgroundTreeBuilder`, the transformed result is automatically computed in a background thread as well (during the ``self.emit("finished")`` call in the tree builder's method :meth:`~parce.treebuilder.TreeBuilder.process_finished`).
+But you can also use a :class:`BackgroundTransformer` or inherit from Transformer to add your own implementation for running in the background.